Dill Roasted Potatoes with Lemon (so easy!) – with video

 My husband isn’t a potato fan and even he couldn’t get enough of these crispy dill roasted potatoes with lemon.
 He said they tasted butter-soaked (spoiler: they’re not!).

-It used to be that I would never make potatoes.
-Ben isn’t a fan of them but I’ve figured out a thing or two in life.
+I never used to make potatoes for dinner.
+Ben isn’t a fan of them but over the years, I’ve figured out a thing or two in life.

-I figured out that if they’re crispy, he’s a fan.
+I figured out that if they’re crispy, he is a fan.

-Well, mostly, because they’re WAY easier to make.
+Well, partly because they’re WAY easier to make.
 No dicing, no soaking, no drying, none of that.
-I use The Little Potato Company potatoes (not sponsored), and get this, you guys…they COME WASHED.
+I use The Little Potato Company potatoes (not sponsored), and get this, you guys, they come already washed!

-Seriously, you guys, these are the best of both worlds.
+Seriously, you guys, this are the best of both worlds.
 You bite through the extra crispy potato peel and you’re met with ultra creamy inside of the potato.
-I like to eat the leftovers the next day with a runny fried egg.
-So good.

 Want to make it a complete meal?
-They’d complement these crispy chicken thighs perfectly and you might even be able to fit it all on one sheet pan.
-They’d also be fantastic with this roasted Italian sausage or baked salmon with maple mustard glaze.
+They complement these crispy chicken thighs perfectly and you might even be able to fit it all on one sheet pan.
+They’re fantastic with this roasted Italian sausage or baked salmon with maple mustard glaze.

 Needed for this recipe: